law-dwg/LSQR-CUDA/README.md

 ## 1. Introduction
 The purpose of this work was to implement the LSQR algorithm on a CUDA-capabale GPU to analyze any potential runtime speedups in comparison to a standard, sequential CPU implementation.
 When run in CUDA, many matrix operations (e.g. multiplication, euclidean norm, addition, subtraction, etc.) can be run in parallel, and can, therefore, decrease computation time.

 This work has both sequential and parallel implementations of LSQR that are intended for both sparse and dense inputs.
-The 5 implementations are listed as follows:
+The 5 implementations are, correspondingly listed as follows:

 1. Cpp-DENSE (CPU)
 1. CUDA-DENSE (GPU)